notUnEeVeN/sceneprogllm/README.md

 # **SceneProgLLM**

-**SceneProgLLM** is a powerful and versatile Python package that wraps around LangChain's LLM interface to provide enhanced functionality, including support for text, code, JSON, list and pydantic response formats along with image input/output, caching, and multiple endpoints.
-This project is built to support SceneProg projects.
+**SceneProgLLM** is a powerful and versatile Python package that wraps around LangChain's LLM interface to provide enhanced functionality, including support for text, code, JSON, list, pydantic, image, speech and embedding response formats along with image inputs.
+This project is built to support SceneProg projects and currently supports only OpenAI backend.

 ---

 ## **Features**
 1. **Flexible Response Formats**:
-   - Supports text, code, list, JSON, pydantic and image outputs.
+   - Supports text, code, list, JSON, pydantic, image, speech and embedding outputs.
 2. **Image Input and Output**:
-   - Accepts image inputs and enables image generation through Stable Diffusion (SD) or OpenAI's image generation API.
+   - Accepts image inputs and enables image generation through OpenAI's image generation API.
-3. **Caching**:
-   - Integrated caching system to store and retrieve previous query responses for faster execution.
-4. **System Template**:
+3. **System Template**:
     - Allows users to set a system description template containing placeholders which can be later filled with values.
 ---